Some algorithms for the mean curvature flow under topological changes: A Multilevel Minimization Algorithm.

-We consider the coarse to fine multilevel minimization algorithm.
+where $h_1>h_2>\cdots>h_m$, $\epsilon_1>\epsilon_2>\cdots>\epsilon_m$, $V_{h_i}$ is the discrete space associated to $h_i$, and $E^{AC}_{n,{\epsilon_i}}$ is the energy defined in \ref{AC_energy} using $\epsilon_i$ instead of $\epsilon$.
+This means that for the first few steps , when $\epsilon_i$ and $h_i$ are large, our energy minimization should converge quickly.
+Then, when $\epsilon_i$ and $h_i$ are smaller, the minimization algorithm is able to converge due to the fact that the initial guess which is the solution from the previous mesh is close enough to the physical solution.
+Note that this method requires to project the solution obtained from the previous step to the new mesh; as for the minimization algorithm we use the limited memory BFGS method, see \cite{nocedal1980}.

 One of the issues of using the traditional energy minimization method when the energy is not convex is that the solution is dependent on the initial guess.
 The method we propose to solve this issue is, at a fix time step, first minimizing the energy with a larger $\epsilon$ in order to start with a convex energy functional, and then decreasing $\epsilon$ in the next steps.
 Regarding the fully implicit scheme for the Allen-Cahn equation, equation \eqref{FIS-AC}, we recall the following two important conditions we need:

-\begin{enumerate} \item Convexity condition: $k_n \le \epsilon ^2$ \item Mesh size relation to $\epsilon$: $h^{-1}=\mathcal O(\epsilon^{-1})$ \end{enumerate}
+\begin{enumerate} \item Convexity condition: ${k} \le \epsilon ^2$ \item Mesh size relation to $\epsilon$: $h^{-1}=\mathcal O(\epsilon^{-1})$ \end{enumerate}

-In the following Test 8 and Test 9, the traditional energy minimization algorithm and the coarse to fine multilevel minimization algorithm are compared for the cases when there are no topological changes (Test 8) and there are topological changes (Test 9).
+In the following Test 8 and Test 9, the traditional energy minimization algorithm and the coarse to fine multilevel minimization algorithm are compared for the cases when there are no topological changes (Test 8) and there are topological changes (Test 9).\\

-\paragraph{Test 8} To test this method we pick the following: $h=10^{-3}$, $\epsilon=0.005$, and
+{\bf Test 8.} To test this method we pick the following: $h=10^{-3}$, $\epsilon=0.005$, and